SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/webMethods.md

 title: webMethods.io Integration
 ---

 webMethods.io Integration is Software AG's cloud based integration solution.
-It enables you to automate tasks by connecting apps and services (such as Marketo, Salesforce, Evernote, and Gmail) without writing any code.
+It enables you to automate tasks by connecting cloud applications and services (such as Marketo, Salesforce, Evernote, and Gmail) without writing any code.

 The complete webMethods.io Integration documentation is available at [https://docs.webmethods.io/](https://docs.webmethods.io/).